As of March 2014, Danielle has left Foreword/Fuse Literary

-Reminder: New literary agents (with this spotlight featuring Danielle Smith of Foreword Literary) are golden opportunities for new writers because each one is a literary agent who is likely building his or her client list.
+Reminder: New literary agents (with this spotlight featuring Danielle Smith of Red Fox Literary) are golden opportunities for new writers because each one is a literary agent who is likely building his or her client list.

-About Jen: “Danielle Smith began her agent career at Foreword Literary in 2013 where she represents picture books and middle grade authors and illustrators.
+About Jen: “Danielle Smith began her agent career at Fuse/Foreword Literary in 2013 where she represents picture books and middle grade authors and illustrators.
 Her enthusiasm for children’s literature began as a young child, but grew exponentially when her own two children were born and shortly thereafter she began reviewing books at her top rated children’s book review site There’s A Book.
 For more than five years she’s been involved professionally with books through print and online publications such as Women’s World and Parenting Magazine, as a member of the judging panel for The Cybils awards for fiction picture books, as well as locally by serving on the board of The Central Coast Writer’s Conference.
 As of 2014, she is with Red Fox Literary.

 Danielle is also a writer, represented by Pam van Hylckama Vlieg for her middle grade novel The Protectorate.
 She’s a member of SCBWI and can frequently be found on Twitter talking about anything from children’s books to the BBC’s Sherlock to her own parenting woes & joys.
 A few of Danielle’s recent favorite children’s books include CREEPY CARROTS by Aaron Reynolds, RABBIT AND ROBOT: THE SLEEPOVER by Cece Bell, IN A GLASS GRIMMLY by Adam Gidwitz and anything Jon Klassen has had his hands in.